ent/bug/README.md

 Report a Bug
 ------------------
-Now that your repository is ready, click [here](https://github.com/ent/ent/issues/new/choose) to submit an issue on the ent/ent repository.
+Now that your repository is ready, click [here](https://github.com/ent/ent/issues/new/choose) to submit an issue on the Ent repository.

 Within your issue give some context and link your new repository, and you're done!